Skip to main content

 Customer Satisfaction (CSAT) Report

-• What it Measures: It aggregates results from the post-conversation satisfaction surveys to measure service quality.
+• What it Measures: the customer satisfaction report aggregates results from the post-conversation satisfaction surveys to measure service quality.
 (Prerequisite: The "request conversation rating" feature must be enabled in the Chatbot Operator).

 • Business Benefit: CSAT provides a clear, quantitative measure of customer happiness.
 It helps you track service quality over time, evaluate individual agent performance, and use direct customer feedback to identify strengths and weaknesses.
 The score is calculated as: 🤩 Satisfied = 100%, 😐 Neutral = 50%, 😞 Unsatisfied = 0%.